 Most small business owners are often too close to their website, and they can’t step back to see their website from a birds-eye view.

-Qualitative data is essentially the user’s behaviour.
+Qualitative data is essentially the user’s behavior.
 How do your website visitors behave on your website and what are they thinking?

-Most visitors are sceptical, especially when they are a new visitor to your website.
+Most visitors are skeptical, especially when they are new visitors to your website.

 This infographic will give you some insights into what goes through the mind of your website visitors…

 Most of the time, people who go online to search for a particular product are simply browsing to get educated on a product or service.
 They go online to find out more about it so your website should educate your prospects on why your offer is the right solution.